-The following are selected stories about my work on machine learning, distributed systems, event sourcing and system integration.
-They primarily cover open source work but also some closed source work in industry projects.
+The following are selected stories about my open source work in artificial intelligence, distributed systems, event sourcing and system integration.
+Part of it was in the context of industry projects.

-I also implemented models of several research papers from scratch, either as an exercise or because I needed a custom implementation in a project.
+Earlier in my machine learning journey, I implemented several research papers from scratch, either as an exercise or because I needed a custom implementation in a project.
+Many of these implementations have been adopted by other researchers and received scholarly citations.
 Examples include single image super-resolution models EDSR, WDSR and SRGAN in the super-resolution repository (citations), selected components from several image captioning papers to implement an image captioning transformer in the fairseq-image-captioning repository (citations) and multimodal perception models Perceiver, Perceiver IO and Perceiver AR in the perceiver-io repository (citations).
-All repositories are meanwhile used and/or referenced in other research works (see citations).
 I especially enjoyed implementing Perceiver AR, an auto-regressive sequence model with cross-attention to long-range inputs and rotary position embeddings.
-It was a great oppurtunity to build and train a GPT-like LLM from scratch.
+It was a great opportunity to build and train a GPT-like LLM from scratch.

 My work on Bayesian statistics and Bayesian methods for machine learning is collected in the bayesian-machine-learning repository (citations).
 Each notebook in this repository covers a single topic and combines an introduction, mathematical basics and a simple implementation.
 A simple connection from theory to running code is something that I missed in available literature when I started to learn about Bayesian approaches.
 This repository is an attempt to improve on that and also helped me to better understand each topic.
-It has been gratifying to receive encouraging feedback like in Variational inference in Bayesian neural networks or Bayesian optimization, for example, or in the repository directly.
-This response suggests the repository may be helpful for others in their learning journey as well.
+It is gratifying to see it useful for others, like in the comments on Variational inference in Bayesian neural networks or Bayesian optimization, for example, or in the repository directly.

 Distributed systems